A New/Old Story

 The other problem with stories is when we substitute telling them for meaningful action to deal with the real issues the stories are about.
 Most people trained in Western institutions have been taught to depend on abstracted reason.
 Indigenous peoples, on the other hand, live in embodied story.
 The stories are archetypal, dynamic, and constantly evolving in context.
 We think that abstracted description is a higher form of knowledge, but then we struggle with how to go from the abstraction to "implementation" in the real world.
 If you start with lived experience on the land in the living world – something you can touch and feel and tell – those stories will help us find our way.

-During the 7-Generation Bioregional Earth Summit, one of the most memorable comments came from an Indigenous speaker who simply asked, "Can we just start with the Indigenous stories?"
+During the 7-Generation Bioregional Earth Summit, an Indigenous speaker simply asked, "Can we just start with the Indigenous stories?"
 Indeed, that's where we're most likely to find right story.

 If the ultimate goal is at the scale of an Overstory – like the awe-inspiring top foliage from multiple trees that combine to create an overhang or canopy under which people can walk, sit, reflect – then the storytelling has to be both intensely human in the current moment and timelessly mythic, co-created across generations.